Now is a great time to step back and plot out some great RV travel adventures that hopefully will back on your agenda sooner rather than later.

 Burney Falls – McArthur–Burney Falls Memorial State Park, California

 Surrounded by dense woodlands and beautiful moss-covered rocks, Burney Falls looks like something from a forest fairytale.
-To access this California gem, use the Rim Hiking Trail.
+To access this California waterfall gem, use the Rim Hiking Trail.

 Niagara Falls – Niagara Falls, New York

-There’s no other way to put it: These falls have more than earned their cultural legend status.
+There’s no other way to put it: These waterfalls have more than earned their cultural legend status.
 If you haven’t yet visited, make it a point to do so.
 You can tour 176-foot-tall cascades by boat or by booking a walking tour that takes you behind the falls themselves.

 Our YouTube Channel is FULL of adventures all over the U.S. come along and see some amazing National Parks.
 If you have never had time to visit our National Parks you must find the time!
 They are some of the best places to boondock and enjoy the majestic wonders of nature.
 Take a look here at some of our recent travels to these national treasures.
 Or come hang out with us on our Weekly Award-Winning Podcast.